Sir William Stephenson Scholarship

 Paul Sarte and Matthew Morison Intrepid Scholarship 2011 © UWinnipeg

-UWinnipeg students Paul Sarte and Matthew Morison each received $6,500 to assist them in completing their undergraduate degrees.
-In 1984, Sir William Stephenson made a significant gift to The University of Winnipeg to establish the scholarships in his name.
-Known by the code name Intrepid, Sir William Stephenson started off as a poor Winnipeg hardware salesman and ended up a Second World War spy legend and the inspiration for Ian Fleming’s hero, James Bond.
+UWinnipeg students Paul Sarte and Matthew Morison each received $6,500 to support their undergraduate studies.
+In 1984, Sir William Stephenson made a substantial donation to establish these scholarships at the university in his name.
+Known by the code name “Intrepid,” Sir William Stephenson began his life as a struggling hardware salesman in Winnipeg before becoming a legendary WWII spy and the inspiration for Ian Fleming’s James Bond.

 2009 – Andrea Globa